shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Ersatzica wanted so badly to respond, but it just wasn’t possible at the moment.
 Instead, she focused on climbing up.
 It was really difficult without her third finger joint.
 She paused on a sturdy branch.
 What if she could…?

 She held out a paw.
 She concentrated really hard.
 No claws appeared.
-She shrugged, and resorted to pulling her claws out manually one by one, on both hands.
+She shrugged and resorted to pulling her claws out manually one by one, on both hands.
 She grabbed a tree branch.
 The claws stuck in and gave her a really good grip, even on vertical surfaces.
-She clawed a thick branch and gripped tightly.
+She clawed a thick branch and gripped it tightly.
 She tried slipping it off, but it wouldn’t budge.
 She smiled in satisfaction.
 But when she went to disengage her grip, she found her claws wouldn’t come out of the tree branch.
 After several tries, she used her other hand to grab the claw and force it out.

 Along the way, she figured out the right amount to grip without getting stuck, and climbed out of the waterfall area and onto the solid ground she was familiar with.
 She raced to her buried wolfskin.
 She hurried up and unburied it.
 Unlatched the boots, pulled them off, and put the wolfskin back on.